188.8.131.52 Public DNS Resolver

 Cloudflare does not block or filter any content through the 126.96.36.199 Public DNS Resolver, which is designed for direct, fast DNS resolution, not for blocking or filtering content.
 Cloudflare does block and filter malware and adult content through 188.8.131.52 for Families, which is designed to help individuals protect their home networks.

-In general, Cloudflare views government or civil requests to block content at the DNS level as ineffective, inefficient, and overbroad.
+In general, Cloudflare views government or civil requests to block content at the DNS level as ineffective, inefficient, and overboard.
 Because such a block would apply globally to all users of the resolver, regardless of where they are located, it would affect end users outside of the blocking government’s jurisdiction.
-A government request to block content through a globally available public recursive resolver like the 184.108.40.206 Public DNS Resolver and 220.127.116.11 for Families therefore should be evaluated as a request to block content globally.
+A government request to block content through a globally available public recursive resolver like the 184.108.40.206 Public DNS Resolver and 220.127.116.11 for Families should therefore be evaluated as a request to block content globally.

 Given the broad extraterritorial effect, if Cloudflare were to receive written requests from law enforcement and government agencies to block access to domains or content through the 18.104.22.168 Public DNS Resolver or to block access to domains or content through 22.214.171.124 for Families that is outside the scope of the filtering in that product, Cloudflare would pursue its legal remedies before complying with such a request.
 We also commit to documenting any government request to block access in our semi-annual transparency report, unless legally prohibited from doing so.